 Workload is an important factor when teaching robots.
 As roboticists, our task is to make the teaching of the robot as undemanding as possible, meaning that the workload for user should be minimal.
 Multiple definitions for workload exist and various measures can be found in the literature.
 Due to its widespread use in human factors research and clear definition and evaluation criteria, we decided to use the NASA-Task Load Index (TLX) (Hart and Staveland, 1988).
 We averaged the values from the 6 scales (mental, physical and temporal demand, performance, effort and frustration) to obtain a single workload value per participant for each interaction.
-So we have two measures for each participant, after interaction using the other system.
+So we have two measures for each participant, after interaction with the first system (IRL or SPARC) and after the interaction using the other system.